 Please see the map below with for a selection of hotels and Airbnb’s available during the Fireknife Championships.

-The next Fireknife Championships will take place from the 9-11th May 2019.
+The next Fireknife Championships will take place from May 3 to 11, 2023.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Fireknife Championships 2019 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Fireknife Championships 2023 using the map below!